Bandwidth/bandwidth.github.io/numbers/error.md

 Errors that may arise when performing tasks like searching for phone numbers or ordering phone numbers have specific error codes associated with them.
 These error codes and a human readable description are listed on this page.

-Below is an example of what the XML response will look like when one of these errors is returned.
+XML tags `<Code>` and `<Description>` will be included in the response body.
+Refer to the API endpoints for specific formats.
+Below is an example for a response when trying to order a malformed phone number.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>